xopxe/twrnip-post/README.md

 ## What is twrnip?

-Twrnip is a protocol for doing over twitter what you usually would do using a Dynamic DNS service: have you temporary IP address available for all to see.
+Twrnip is a protocol for doing over twitter what you usually would do using a Dynamic DNS service: have your temporary IP address available for all to see.

 This service is half of the solution: it will tweet your IP address as soon as it changes (it will also delete the obsolete announcement, of course)